TheMrityunjayPathak/CarPricePrediction/README.md

 - After selecting all these features, Just hit the '**Predict**' Button.

-- This web app also has multiple constraints in the input fields.
+- This web app also has multiple error handling mechanisms to gracefully manage unexpected situations

 - I have named it AutoValuate.